 Your credit history gives lenders like us an opportunity to assess how reliable you’ll be as a customer and whether you’ll be able to comfortably afford to pay back the money you’re applying to borrow.

 Having a clear understanding of your financial circumstances, such as total amount of current debt, what other financial products you have and if you make your repayments on time, help lenders make an informed decision.

-In this article, we look at how your credit history can impact your ability to borrow money by answering some of your most asked questions.
+In this article, we look at how your credit history can impact your ability to borrow.

 When you apply for a loan, creditors will use a variety of factors to determine if you’re a good customer fit for their business.
 These factors may include how much borrowing you have outstanding, if you’ve defaulted on any payments or even how many times you’ve moved to a new house recently.